wesmadrigal/GraphReduce/README.md

 ### node-level parameterization
-At the node level we need to specify a few things, such as where the data is coming from, the date key, the primary key, prefixes, etc.
+At the node level we need to specify a few things, such as where the data is coming from, the date key, the primary key, prefixes for preserving where the data originated after compute, and a few other optional parameters.

 ```python
 from graphreduce.node import GraphReduceNode